-Since the gradual re-opening of theatres, several big-budget films have earned millions at the box office.
+Since the gradual re-opening of theatres in 2021, many of the widely acclaimed films have earned millions of dollars at the box office.
 Marvel Cinematic Universe’s (MCU) Spider-Man: No Way Home and the James Bond film No Time to Die were among the highest grossing movies of 2021.

 Here are the top movies as per box office collection